Impact of coherent wiggler radiation impedance in Tau-Charm factories: Impact of CWR impedance in Tau-Charm factories

 The validity of the above expression is subject to the conditions $1/\sigma_z \ll k \ll k_0$.
 The lower bound arises from the assumptions underlying the instability analysis~\cite{stupakov2002beam}, while the upper bound reflects the applicability range of the impedance model used.

 When considering the shielding effects of parallel plates, the minimum threshold current due to CWR impedance can be approximated at the cutoff wavenumber

 leading to

 As pointed out in~\cite{emma2001systematic, wu2003impact}, the beam parameters $\alpha_p$, $\sigma_y$ and $\sigma_z$ are not independent but are instead strongly correlated through the properties of the ring lattice.
 The momentum compaction is defined as $\alpha_p=I_1/C$ with $I_1=\int_0^C \frac{\eta_x}{\rho}ds$ the first synchrotron integral and $\eta_x$ the horizontal dispersion function.
-For Tau-Charm factories, $\alpha_p$ is mainly determined by the arc optics, and the damping wigglers have negligible effects on it.
+The wiggler contribution to $I_1$ can be approximated as $I_{1w} \approx -L_w/(2\rho_w^2 k_w^2)$~\cite{wolski2003accelerator}, with $\rho_w = E/(e c B_w)$.
+For Tau-Charm factories such as STCF, this contribution is very small, so $\alpha_p$ is essentially determined by the arc optics, with damping wigglers having negligible influence.
 The energy spread is determined by

 where $C_q=3.8319\times 10^{-13}$ m is the quantum radiation constant; $j_z$ is the longitudinal damping partition number; the second and third synchrotron integrals are given by $I_2=\int_0^C \frac{1}{\rho^2}ds$ and $I_3=\int_0^C \frac{1}{|\rho|^3}ds$.
 The contributions from arc dipoles and wigglers to these integrals can be explicitly formulated as follows: